yktoo/yktoo.com/content/blog/0117/index.en.md

 Even though nearly half a year has passed, better late than never.

 In April 2011 I visited the largest car exhibition of the Netherlands called [AutoRAI](http://www.autorai.nl/).
-It takes place in the Amsterdam RAI exhibition centre, and its name originates from [Rijwiel- en Automobiel Industrie Vereniging][wiki:nl:RAI_Vereniging] ("Bicycle and Automobile Industry Association", founded in 1893).
+It takes place in the Amsterdam RAI exhibition centre, and its name originates from {{< wiki "RAI_Vereniging" "nl" "Rijwiel- en Automobiel Industrie Vereniging" >}} ("Bicycle and Automobile Industry Association", founded in 1893).

 <!--more-->